-- What is Quality Website Traffic and Why is it Important?
+- What is Quality Website Traffic?

-- 33 Ways to Increase Traffic to Your Website
+- 33 Ways to Increase Website Traffic

-What is Quality Website Traffic and Why is it Important?
+What is Quality Website Traffic?

 Some businesses invest money, sweat, and tears into boosting their website traffic but don’t see significant improvement in revenue.
 Why is that?
 This scenario occurs for a simple reason — not all website traffic is created equal, and it’s a very tricky truth to come to terms with.